9xbt/SVGAIITerminal/README.md

 # SVGAIITerminal
-A fast & high resolution instanceable terminal for Cosmos
+A fast instanceable terminal for Cosmos